hUIJSEN

 Reflecting on his departure from Juventus, Huijsen shared his disappointment with Marca: “Did Juventus treat me badly?
 Maybe.
 I went on loan to Roma, came back, and I can understand that they wanted to sell me or whatever the club needed last summer, but I arrived on the first day after the summer holidays, and they told me I had to go, but that they wouldn’t force me.
 They made me train alone and things like that.
 It was a bit ugly, especially because I had been there for three years, since the U17s, and I just wanted to have a chance with Juve’s first team.”

 Despite this setback, Huijsen’s career has taken a positive turn.
-In a recent interview with Relevo, he addressed rumours linking him to Real Madrid: “For me, it’s an honor when I hear about Real Madrid’s interest.
+In a recent interview with Relevo (as quoted by Calciomercato) , he addressed rumours linking him to Real Madrid: “For me, it’s an honor when I hear about Real Madrid’s interest.
 I’m proud that such an important and special club is interested in me.”

 The young Spaniard’s release clause stands at €50 million, with Juventus retaining a 10% sell-on clause.
 As top clubs circle, it seems Juventus’ loss may become another European giant’s gain, with Real Madrid potentially leading the race for his signature.